mmallek/puppy/visited_dogs.md

 MARLEE
 ------
 ![Marlee](Marley.jpg)

+> Marley is an awesome 8 month old lab mix.
+He is fully vetted, housetrained
+> and neutered.
+He is so wonderful with children and other dogs.
+Please fill
+> out an application on our website at www.packleadersrescue.com

 Thin small lab male, 9 months.
 Very sweet and energetic, but not hyper.
 Much more affectionate than Happy, seemed to connect personally with me, unlike Happy.
 Very sweet, smart, cute and energetic.
 Responds well to attention, but not too attached (of course, more distractions at the house than simon).